Example Token Swap on Nexus

 Overview

 This project demonstrates fundamental decentralized finance (DeFi) operations on Nexus.
-Users can:
+Users can:- Connect their crypto wallets.

 - Perform token swaps (Token A ⇄ Token B) at a fixed 1:1 ratio.